cwerner/saqc-playground/docs/source/getting-started.md

 Data at IMK-IFU is currently reaching the institute via `ftp` upload or `nextcloud-based sync` schedules.
 This usually happens once or twice a day.

 ## First Quality Control
 Right after data is transfered to the institute, a basic data quality check is performed.
-Here, simple things as size of new data package, number of columns, nodata occurance etc. are validated.
+Here, simple things as size of new data package, number of columns and rows, nodata occurance etc. are validated.
 All these checks work on daily data packages so trends or trend deviations can not be detected.
 Missing data or any failed data expectations immediately trigger a warning email since they indicate measurement or transfer failures.
+A continuation of the data flow is dependent on the outcome of the test (currently any issue is a hard no - so the execution of the pipeline will stop).

 ## Ingestion into STA Frost Server
-Once data passed the initial stage, a subset of datastreams is parsed and loaded into the [FROST server](http://172.27.80.119:8093/FROST-Server/v1.1) using a Prefect Flow and the [stantic python library](https://github.com/cwerner/stantic).
-Grafana dashboards allow a quick inspection into raw data.
+Once data passed the initial stage, a subset of datastreams is parsed and loaded into the [FROST server](http://172.27.80.119:8093/FROST-Server/v1.1) using a second Prefect Flow and the [stantic python library](https://github.com/cwerner/stantic).
+This flow is not schedule but rather triggered by the data level0 check flow.
+Grafana dashboards allow a quick inspection into raw data once the data is pushed into the server.

 ## Second Quality Control
 In this stage data is checked in a more thorough way.
 In addition to simple range checks, checks for trend breaks or other unexpected occurences are performed.
-These checks require multiple batches of data and thus cannot run at the ingest stage.
-This quality control stage will either run daily or weekly.
-[SaQC](https://git.ufz.de/rdm-software/saqc) will be used to analyse a running window of data (i.e. previous 30 or 60 days) and aid in preparing a report for the relevant PI.
+These checks require multiple batches of data and thus cannot easily run at the ingest stage.
+This quality control stage will also run daily.
+[SaQC](https://git.ufz.de/rdm-software/saqc) will be used to analyse a running window of data (i.e. previous 7 or 30 days) and aid in preparing a report for the relevant PI.
 After approval by the PI, the data will be marked as ready for archival.

 ## Data archive
 After the approval of an PI the data will be ingested into the final datasets.
 This might be timeseries data on [THREDDS](https://thredds.imk-ifu.kit.edu:9670/thredds/catalog.html) or other data formats.